Ontario and Canada Legal Rights Explained

 The ownership interest of members of the benefit unit in property which is the principal residence of the benefit unit is an exempt asset.

-In the case of an owned apartment or commercial building where the benefit unit resides in one apartment, this would be the equity value of the one apartment, as a reasonable share of the total equity value of the apartment building.
-Only that portion of real estate that is used by the benefit unit as their principal residence is exempt [Reg s.39(1)1,2].
+In the case of an owned apartment or commercial building where the benefit unit resides in one apartment, only the portion that the benefit unit resides in as their principal residence is asset-exempt [Reg s.39(1)1,2].

-As well - where an asset (any asset) is being sold, and where the administrator approves of the arrangement, the sales proceeds which will be used in the purchase of a principal residence are exempt.
-Thus for example if a recipient is buying a new house and selling the old (or selling any asset for that matter), this provision could apply, with administrator approval (which should be sought well BEFORE the transactions are executed) [Reg s.39(1)3].
+As well - where an asset (any asset) is being sold, and where the administrator approves of the arrangement, the sales proceeds which will be used in the purchase of a principal residence are asset-exempt.
+Thus for example if a recipient is buying a new house and selling the old, this provision could apply, with administrator approval (which should be sought well before the transactions are executed) [Reg s.39(1)3].

 Further, any real estate interests of a "dependent child" (for definition see Ch.2 "Claimants") are exempt as long as "reasonable efforts are being made to sell the property".
 Of course, any such interest of a dependent child in the principal residence of the benefit unit is exempt in any event [Reg s.39(1)15].